hacobe/notes/floating_point_arithmetic.md

 The IEEE 754 standard also defines other floating point formats with varying numbers of bits and levels of precision (e.g., 64 bits for double precision).

+A fundamental difficulty is the rounding error introduced when we store real numbers on a computer with a finite number of bits.
+The rounding error is especially problematic when it compounds across many operations.

+There are 2 types of rounding error:

+1. Overflow: A number with large magnitude is approximated as negative or positive infinity.
+2. Underflow: A number near 0 is rounded down to 0.

+Overflow is a problem, because it can result in not-a-number  (NaN) values.
+What happens is that numbers overflow, get approximated as negative or positive infinity and then get used in arithmetic operations that result in NaNs.

+Underflow is a problem, because:

+* It can result in a divide by 0 exception being thrown (In Python, 1/0 results in a ZeroDivisionError)
+* It gets used in an operation that result in negative or positive infinity, e.g., log(0), which then runs into the same problems we saw with overflow.

 ## Sources

 * [Single-precision floating-point format - Wikipedia](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)
+* Goodfellow, Deep learning, Section 4.1